 When both the OpenSolaris announcement from mid-June and the Java plan are taken together, King suggested that the efforts are reflective of a strong desire on the part of Sun to pursue a more consistent open source strategy.

-However, to King there is still a lingering question in regards to Sun's behavior with
+However, to King there is still a lingering question in regards to Sun's behavior with open source: Why do they want to go the open source route at all?

 "Sun has expressed an interest in and support of open source and Linux for the past few years but undermined those efforts with offerings that delivered less than promised or arrived with an excessive number of strings attached," King wrote in his weekly review of the IT industry.
 "During this same time, the company's share of the server market consistently withered as it pursued solutions and strategies at odds with the rest of the market."